lbormann/darts-wled/README.md

 2. Around the plasma lighting ring (outside): Not really a light-effect at all, as light has nothing to shine at.
 3. Around my surround: Works best and looks nice!
 But you need a bright background/wall.

 I`ve tested 1.) with a white surround.
 It looks OK, but the recognition algorithmn can NOT handle this: When a led-effect is played it does not recognize pulling.. after pressing next to end the turn, the recognition stops completely and you need to restart your board..
 To avoid this you can stop the board right after darts are thrown, play an effect and start the board again right after the effect ended.
-(Use parameters DU and BSS to accomplish this).
+(Use a combination of arguments 'DU' and 'BSS' to accomplish this).

 Moreover as a general impression: If the leds are too far away from wall the effect is not good.
 More far away = more bad - just ez like that.
 In my experience the primary factor causing false-positive recognitions is an excessive high led-brightness; you should limit your leds to a certain power draw (ex.
 2000 mA).

 Here is my currrent Hardware-Setup (You can google prices yourself):
 * Controller: 1x AZDelivery ESP32 D1 Mini
-* Led-stripe: 1x BTF-Lighting SK6812 RGBNW 60leds/m - ~ 4.6m used
+* Led-stripe: 1x BTF-Lighting SK6812 RGBNW 60leds/m - ~ 4.6m used (2m for the surround)
 * Power adapter: 1x Mean Well LPV-100-5 60W 5V DC
 * Cosmetic: 1x fowong 2m Selbstklebend Dichtungsband 12mm(B) x 12mm(D) x 4m(L) Schaumstoffband (to prevent visible leds)
 * Connector: 4x Wago 221-612 Verbindungsklemme 2 Leiter mit Betätigungshebel 0,5-6 qmm (to easily connect cables)